 A member, with *Slovak, *Polish and *Sorbian, of the western subgroup of the *Slavonic languages.
 It can be spoken preeminently while in the Czech Republic where it runs on the status of official language.

 Pimsleur Comprehensive Czech Level 1 Get other Czech Language audio click here Comprehensive Czech I includes 30 lessons of essential grammar and vocabulary -- 16 hours of real-life spoken practice sessions -- plus an introduction to reading.
 Upon completion of this Level I program you will have functional spoken proficiency with the most-frequently-used vocabulary and grammatical structures.
-You will be able to: initiate and maintain face-to-face conversations deal with every day situations -- ask for information directions and give basic information about yourself and family communicate basic information on informal topics and participate in casual conversations avoid basic cultural errors and handle minimum courtesy and travel requirements satisfy personal needs and limited social demands establish rapport with strangers in foreign countries begin reading and sounding out items with native-like pronunciation.
-About the Czech Language Czech is one of the West Slavic languages along with Slovak Polish Pomerania
+You will be able to: initiate and maintain face-to-face conversations deal with every day situations -- ask for information directions and give basic information about yourself and family communicate basic information on informal topics and participate in casual conversations avoid basic cultural errors and handle minimum courtesy and travel requirements satisfy personal needs and limited social demands establish rapport with strangers in foreign countries begin reading and sounding out items

 Pimsleur Basic Czech Totally Audio - only 30 minutes a day 5 CDs Pimsleur Basic Czech - 5 Audio CD The Pimsleur Method provides the most effective language-learning program ever developed.
 The Pimsleur Method gives you quick command of Czech structure without tedious drills.
 Learning to speak Czech can actually be enjoyable and rewarding.
 The key reason most people struggle with new languages is that they aren t given proper instruction only bits and pieces of a language.
 Other language programs sell only pieces - dictionaries; grammar books and instructions; lists of hundreds or thousands of words and definitions; audios containing useless drills.
 They leave it to you to assemble these pieces as you try to speak.
-Pimsleur enables you to spend your time learning to speak the language rather
+Pimsleur enables you to spend your time learning to speak the language rather than just studying its parts.
+When you were learning English could you speak before you knew how to conjugate verbs?
+Of course you could.
+That same learning process is what Pimsleur replicates.
+Pimsleur presents the whole language as one integrated piece so you can succeed.
+Wit

 Pimsleur Comprehensive Czech Level 1 Get other Czech Language audio click here Comprehensive Czech I includes 30 lessons of essential grammar and vocabulary -- 16 hours of real-life spoken practice sessions -- plus an introduction to reading.
 Upon completion of this Level I program you will have functional spoken proficiency with the most-frequently-used vocabulary and grammatical structures.
 You will be able to: initiate and maintain face-to-face conversations deal with every day situations -- ask for information directions and give basic information about yourself and family communicate basic information on informal topics and participate in casual conversations avoid basic cultural errors and handle minimum courtesy and travel requirements satisfy personal needs and limited social demands establish rapport with strangers in foreign countries begin reading and sounding out items with native-like pronunciation.
-About the Czech Language Czech is one of the West Slavic languages along with S
+About the Czech Language Czech is one of the Wes

 Pimsleur Basic Czech Totally Audio - only 30 minutes a day 5 CDs Pimsleur Basic Czech - 5 Audio CD The Pimsleur Method provides the most effective language-learning program ever developed.
 The Pimsleur Method gives you quick command of Czech structure without tedious drills.
 Learning to speak Czech can actually be enjoyable and rewarding.
 The key reason most people struggle with new languages is that they aren t given proper instruction only bits and pieces of a language.
 Other language programs sell only pieces - dictionaries; grammar books and instructions; lists of hundreds or thousands of words and definitions; audios containing useless drills.
 They leave it to you to assemble these pieces as you try to speak.
-Pimsleur enables you to spend your time learning
+Pimsleur enables you to spend your time learning to speak the language rather than just studying its parts.
+When you were learning English could you speak before you knew how to conjugate verbs?
+Of course you could.
+That same learning process is what Pimsleur replicates.
+Pimsleur presents the whole language as one integrated piece so you can succeed.
+With Pimsleur you get: bull; Grammar and v

 Earliest attestations